Gobot1234/steam.py/docs/api.rst

         This function is not guaranteed to be the first event called.
         Likewise, this function is **not** guaranteed to only be called once.
-This library implements reconnection logic and thus will end up calling this event whenever a
-    RESUME request fails.
+This library implements reconnection logic and will therefore end up calling this event whenever a RESUME request fails.

 .. function:: on_login()